hpmicro/hpm-hal/README.md

 ## License

-Embassy is licensed under either of
+This repo is licensed under either of

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or
   <http://www.apache.org/licenses/LICENSE-2.0>)